Open-Source-Drilling-Community/DotNetLibraries/OSDC.DotnetLibraries.General/OSDC.DotnetLibraries.Drilling.Surveying/readme.md

 </g>
 </svg>

-At that latitude the $y$-coordinate (east-west) is the length of the circular arc counted from the Greenwich meridian, i.e., the longitude angle, $$\lambda$$:
+At that latitude the $y$-coordinate (east-west) is the length of the circular arc counted from the Greenwich meridian, i.e., the longitude angle, $\lambda$:
 $y = R(\phi) \cdot \lambda$
 The $x$-coordinate (south-north) is the length of the elliptical arc counted from the equator using the latitude.
 This involves the elliptic integral of the second kind, denoted $E(\phi, m)$ where $m=1- \frac{{b^2}}{{a^2}}$.